mikependon/RepoDB/README.md

 **Query**

-There are 3 ways of doing this (dynamics, expression and object-based approach).
+There are 2 ways of doing this (dynamics and expression-based approach).

 Via PrimaryKey: